 Access content via a Slack App

-This article gives an overview of how to use an MI Slack App to fetch data from Metric Insights.
+This article gives an overview of how to use the MI Slack App (MI Slack App = MI Slackbot + Slack App) to fetch data from Metric Insights.

-- MI Slack App must be deployed on your server.
+MI Slackbot must be deployed to your server.

-- Slack Configuration: an App must be created in Slack and connected to a Slack Channel.
+Slack Configuration: an App with bot functions must be created in Slack.

 Users type the name of the element they need to find or ask a question they would typically ask a person, e.g: What are daily sales in France?
 If there is one direct hit, the MI Slack App will serve it up.
 If it is a fuzzy match, the App will parse the query and provide search results based on the subject of the question.